abelsm2/TftpServer/README.md

 Pull requests to address this are certainly welcome if a condition is found where this behavior is not desired.

+This library was developed for use over a local network.
+It has not been tested on hardware over the internet.
+If that is attempted, it might be neccessary to adjust starting points for the timeout function.

+The timeout function attempts to use an adaptive method but it needs work.

 ## LICENSE